plsmphnx/redis-eval-mock/readme.md

 [![codecov](https://codecov.io/gh/plsmphnx/redis-eval-mock/branch/master/graph/badge.svg)](https://codecov.io/gh/plsmphnx/redis-eval-mock)
 [![npm version](https://img.shields.io/npm/v/redis-eval-mock.svg)](https://npmjs.org/package/redis-eval-mock)

-Provides a mock of the `EVAL` functionality in Redis using `lua.vm.js` in order to test Lua scripts.
+Provides a mock of the `EVAL` functionality in Redis using [`wasmoon`](https://github.com/ceifa/wasmoon) in order to test Lua scripts.
 It is intended to be used along with an existing mock of the `redis` library, and calls back into it for Redis calls executed from Lua.
 In addition, it provides mocks of the `cjson` and `cmsgpack` libraries provided by default to Lua by Redis.

+## Requirements

+-   Node.JS 14.6.0 or higher.

 ## API